ysbiyiklioglu/docker-prometheus-grafana-cms/README.md

 📈 Grafana Dashboard
 You can visualize MySQL and PostgreSQL metrics directly in Grafana.
-Default credentials: admin / admin
+Default credentials:

+Username: admin

+Password: admin